mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 * Focus on the more complex parts of app development, integrations, and extending Mendix apps with code
 * Do not want to waste time on meetings

 Mendix provides multiple learning paths to onboard these different type of developers.
-Section [2 What Are the Mendix Training Options?](#training-options) explains how we tailor the Mendix learning experience to the type of user.
+The section [What Are the Mendix Training Options?](#training-options) below explains how we tailor the Mendix learning experience to the type of user.

 ## 2 What Skills Do I Need to Learn Mendix? {#skills-needed}